EbramSamy/facebook-login-angularjs/README.md

 * In https://developers.facebook.com/ sign in with your facebook account.

-* Create a new facebook a application.
+* Create a new facebook application.

 * The URL of the site will be http://localhost/